Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

 for the Lorenz strange attractor.
-This results in a curlicued trajectory with circular and spiral structures as shown in Fig.~\ref{Fig: 2D traj}(i).
+This results in a curlicued trajectory with circular and spiral structures, as shown in Fig.~\ref{Fig: 2D traj}(i).

-In this way, one can generate a diverse class of 2D active particle trajectories whose dynamics and statistics will be characterized by the choice of the underlying attractor, the cutting plane and the turning-angle selection rule.
+In this way, one can generate a diverse class of $2$D particle trajectories, including trajectories reminiscent of active particles, whose dynamics and statistics will be characterized by the choice of the underlying attractor, the cutting plane and the turning-angle selection rule.